 What breed are you going to raise?

-Are you going to raise rabbits for meat, for show, for sales or for pets?
+Are you going to raise rabbits for meat, for show, for sales

 What size rabbit are you physically able to handle?